 6. The Wiring Terminals Aren’t Tight

 Never tighten terminals without confirming there is no power to them – you could easily kill yourself if you don’t know what you’re doing.
 Best let an electrician check this for you.
-And use a high quality insulated electrician’s screwdriver.
+Use a high quality insulated electrician’s screwdriver if you do tighten the terminals.

 7. Worn Pump Bearings

-Faulty bearings can cause the circuit breaker to trip as the pump has to work harder when the bearings aren’t turning freely.
+Faulty pool pump bearings can cause the circuit breaker to trip as the pump has to work harder when the bearings aren’t turning freely.

 To check this, turn the impeller by hand.
 The shaft should spin freely.
 Make sure you turn the pump off at the breaker before you do this.